QMTesting/qmtesting.github.io/_posts/2025-10-01-mastering-software-testing-effectively-within-the-sdlc.md

 </figure>

-Introduction
+## Introduction

 Software development is much more than just writing code.
 It is a structured journey that involves planning, building, testing, deploying, and maintaining an application to ensure it meets the needs of users and stakeholders.
 This journey is guided by a framework known as the Software Development Life Cycle (SDLC).

 The SDLC provides a step-by-step methodology for developing high-quality software efficiently and predictably.
 By following its phases, teams can reduce risks, maintain clarity, and ensure that the final product aligns with business goals.

-In this blog post, we will:
+## In this blog post, we will:

-Break down the key phases of the SDLC.
+- Break down the key phases of the SDLC.

-Explore the process that drives these phases.
+- Explore the process that drives these phases.

-Compare different SDLC models and understand when to use them.
+- Compare different SDLC models and understand when to use them.

-Highlight how testing fits into every stage to ensure effective software delivery.
+- Highlight how testing fits into every stage to ensure effective software delivery.

-Phases of the SDLC
+## Phases of the SDLC

 The SDLC is generally divided into several well-defined phases.
 Each phase builds upon the previous one, ensuring a logical flow of development activities.

-1. Requirement Gathering and Analysis
+### 1. Requirement Gathering and Analysis

 This phase is the foundation of the entire development cycle.
 Business analysts and stakeholders work together to clearly define the scope, objectives, and functionalities of the software.

-Key activities include:
+#### Key activities include:

-Conducting stakeholder interviews and workshops.
+- Conducting stakeholder interviews and workshops.

-Gathering both functional requirements (what the software should do) and non-functional requirements (performance, security, usability, etc.).
+- Gathering both functional requirements (what the software should do) and non-functional requirements (performance, security, usability, etc.).

-Documenting the requirements in formats like Business Requirement Documents (BRD) or User Stories.
+- Documenting the requirements in formats like Business Requirement Documents (BRD) or User Stories.

-Example: For an online shopping app, requirements might include features like product search, shopping cart, payment integration, and order tracking.
+*Example:* For an online shopping app, requirements might include features like product search, shopping cart, payment integration, and order tracking.

 2. System Design